 - All meals, snacks and beverages must meet the recommendations in the Canada's Food Guide - Culturally diverse options offered - Individual food preparation opportunities offered to children ie: fruit sticks - Healthy meals and snacks are being prepared with as much 'homemade' food as possible ie: homemade granola bars - Low fat, aspartame, trans fat and high sodium food are not included in our menus - Homogenized milk is being served to children under 2 years of age - Water is offered and available throughout the day - Kitchen floor swept daily - Cleaning and disinfecting happens regularly throughout the day - Cleaning checklist is completed daily, weekly, etc.

 VISION, MISSION STATEMENT AND VALUES

 VISION

-To support and nurture Muskoka children and their families to be strong and healthy by providing affordable, accessible and flexible learning environments.
+To nurture Muskoka children and families to be strong, healthy, resilient and reach their full potential.

 MISSION STATEMENT